andreoji/fizzbuzzex/README.md

 ##### 422 Unprocessable Entity

-The API will respond with a 422 Unprocessable Entity depending on the particualr problem with the payload.\
+The API will respond with a 422 Unprocessable Entity for a variety of payload issues.\
+The errors returned will highlight the particular problem(s) with the payload.

 In the example below the fizzbuzz value of the number is incorrect
 ##### Url
 ```